amharshitgoel/Criminal_Tracking_System/README.md

 # 🕵️ Criminal Tracking System

 A facial recognition–powered dashboard that allows law enforcement and users to search, manage, and track criminal records across jurisdictions.
-Built with **Streamlit**, **DeepFace**, and **OpenCV**, this lightweight web app features secure OTP-based login, role-specific access, and real-time facial matching — all deployable on platforms like **Streamlit Cloud**, **Render**, and **Hugging Face Spaces**.
+Built with **Streamlit**, **DeepFace**, and **OpenCV**, this lightweight web app features secure OTP-based login, role-specific access, and real-time facial matching

 ## 🔥 Features